ggeorgovassilis/spring-rest-invoker/README.md

 ## News

+2014-08-11: version 0.0.9-SNAPSHOT adds support for bean expressions in RequestMapping and Path annotations
 2014-07-25: version 0.0.7-SNAPSHOT adds support for logging HTTP traffic

 2014-07-12: version 0.0.6-SNAPSHOT is out with support for jax-rs annotations, arguments as HTTP headers, arguments as cookies